 AIS: To register or not to register?

-In mid-September this year, the UK regulator, the Financial Conduct Authority (“FCA”) published its on their implementation to the revised (“PSD2”).
+In mid-September this year, the UK regulator, the Financial Conduct Authority (“FCA”) published its approach on their implementation to the revised Payment Services Directive 2 (“PSD2”).
 We’ve been waiting a while for the FCA’s guidance documents and it certainly doesn’t disappoint!

 To recap, PSD2 comes into full operation in January 2018.
 Its aims were to lower the entry barriers, protect consumers, encourage lower prices, and promote the development and use of innovative online and mobile payments.
 This also included evolved types of payment services.